10-kp/cust_churn_project/README.md

 ## Usage

 1. Data Preprocessing:

     - Handle missing values.
     - Convert categorical variables into numeric form using Label Encoding.
     - Check for multicollinearity using Variance Inflation Factor (VIF) and remove highly correlated features.

-  2.Model Building:
+ 2. Model Building:

     - Split the dataset into training and testing sets.
     - Train and evaluate Logistic Regression, Decision Tree, and Random Forest models.
     - Measure model performance using accuracy scores.

  3. Feature Engineering:

     - Experiment with feature selection and engineering to improve model performance.

  4. Evaluation:

     - Evaluate the models using accuracy, confusion matrix, and other relevant metrics.
     - Compare the performance of different models.

 ## Results